Featured Offer / GitHub Flows

 AI-generated SSG websites built on TeqFW

-Websites built on TeqFW with AI-assisted page generation and translation.
-Examples include wiredgeese.com in three languages and teqfw.com with demo issue handling through GitHub Flows.
+TeqFW websites with page generation and translation handled by an AI agent.
+Examples include wiredgeese.com in three languages and teqfw.com with demo ticket handling through GitHub Flows.

 English example

-I use ADSM to give agent work clear context, roles, constraints, verification, and evidence.
-A short introduction to the approach is available in the book Agent-Driven Development.
+I use ADSM as a way to give agent-based work context, roles, constraints, verification, and an evidence trail.
+A concise overview of the approach is available in the book Agent-Driven Development.